 Well, I could pack a bag and head south to Lilli Pilli Lane for some extra inspiration, right about now!
 Thanks, Lisa for sharing how you came to live your dream.
 Also, for your beautiful spirituality through nature.
 We can all learn to recognise what makes us truly happy, and what is meaningful to our lives.
 It takes courage to believe we can make our dreams come true, and then effort – sometimes a lot of it.
 I admire anyone who in pursuit of their own happiness, betters the circumstances of others, as Lisa does with her animals and the land she cares for.

 Have you ever thought about leaving the city for a simpler life in the country, producing your own food and becoming self-sufficient?
-What about being a carer of animals and the land?
+What about being a carer for animals and the land?
 Perhaps, you’re actually living like this already.
 Please share what your lifestyle is like if you are.
 What’s the best thing about it?
 I’d love to know!